alexrdrgz/devops-challenge-project/README.md

-# Shift3 React Challenge Project
+# Shift3 DevOps Challenge Project
 This project represents a challenge to test your knowledge in IaaC.
 This will also test your ability to deploy resources in AWS.

 ## Challenge Instructions